nicdard/shared-folder/services/pki/README.md

 cargo run --package pki --bin gen_api
 ```

-## Architecture:

-As S3 storage is not publicly available, we organise the system in 3 main different components:
-* CA server (PKI), to address security concerns for this we could also use `KeyTransparency` but it is out of scope for the thesis.
-* Client application, each client creates a key pair for asymmetric encryption, and `register` to the CA
-  * we want to re-use this as a form of authentication as well, instead of having a password, so we would like to use mTLS.
-* the SSF server, which is basically the company providing the storage.
-In our case, we offload the storage in S3.
-All the endpoints of the SSF are authenticated.
-The SSF server is further divided into different logical components:
-  * DS: delivery service
-  * AS: authentication service
-  * Storage service (manages the folders and ACLs to them)

 The security of the SSF enforces only at the level of End-to-End encryption of the files stored in the storage.
 The SSF server instead provides authentication and ACL security.
 For example, for an external user, it would be impossible to read a file of a shared folder if he is not part of the group, i.e. access to the folders is restricted by ACL enforced by the SSF.